-The best PC games cover a wide range of genres, from platformers and point-and-click adventures, to retro favorites and action-packed first-person shooters that take advantage of the best modern graphics tech for eye-popping visuals.
-There are even co-op PC games that you can play with friends.
+Forget about your PlayStations and Xboxes.
+The best PC games cover a wide gamut of genres, from platformers and point-and-click adventures, to retro favorites and action-packed first-person shooters that take advantage of the best modern graphics tech for eye-popping visuals.
+There are even co-op PC games that you can enjoy with friends.

 1. The Witcher 3: Wild Hunt

 The Witcher 3: Wild Hunt is aging like fine wine.
-Even four years after its release, it’s still one of the most impressive open world games that’s ever existed – mixing Skyrim’s unapologetic scale with Grand Theft Auto V’s ridiculous depth.
-It’s such a jam-packed game, which is why it tops our list of the best PC games in 2019.
-Staggering, beautiful and an absolute time sink – in a good way – The Witcher 3: Wild Hunt isn’t just the best PC game of 2019.
+Even several years after it hit the streets, it’s still one of the most impressive open world games that’s ever existed – mixing Skyrim’s unapologetic scale with Grand Theft Auto V’s incredible depth.
+It’s such a jam-packed game, which is why it claims the top spot on our list of the best PC games in 2019.
+Staggering, beautiful and an absolute time sink – in a good way – The Witcher 3: Wild Hunt isn’t just the best PC game of 2019 or among the best open world games on PC.
 It might just be one of the best video games of all time.

 - Check out our list of the best single player PC games